White House Takes Aim At Financial Protections For Military

 He says the troops need protection.
 Before the MLA was put in place, many service members got stuck in damaging high-cost loans, he says.

-Kantwill says going back to his days as a U.S. Army lieutenant in the 1990s, predatory lending was a big problem.
-"We saw the payday lenders and the vehicle title-loan places right outside the front gate."
+Kantwill says that going back to his days as a U.S. Army lieutenant in the 1990s, predatory lending was a big problem.

-For example, Kantwill remembers there were 21 high-cost lenders outside the main gate at Fort Campbell, Ky.
+He remembers there were 21 high-cost lenders and vehicle title-loan businesses just outside the main gate at Fort Campbell, Ky.
 "The Military Lending Act and the regulations that implement it have gone a long way toward eliminating a lot of those practices," he says.

-Kantwill says when people in the military get mired in debt and high-cost loans, that creates problems for readiness.
+Kantwill says when people in the service get mired in debt and high-cost loans, that creates problems for military readiness.
 They can lose security clearances or just get distracted by financial trouble at home.

 "And it can get even more serious than that," he says.
-"Service members are kicked out of the service," for reasons that involve an inability to handle their financial affairs.
+"Service members are kicked out of the service for reasons that involve their inability to handle their financial affairs."

 All that is why Congress passed these special protections.
 So why would the CFPB pull back on enforcement this way?

 Under Mulvaney, the bureau is claiming it might not have the legal authority to actively go looking for violations of the Military Lending Act.
+The CFPB is planning to ask for Congress to give it express permission to do this active monitoring of lenders' MLA compliance if that is what lawmakers intended.
 That's according to a draft document circulating within the bureau obtained by NPR.
+It is unclear if Congress would do that to spur the CFPB to return to its previous level of enforcement.

 Kantwill disagrees with that interpretation.
-"There is broad specific authority for the bureau to be able to examine for these sorts of issues."
+"There is broad specific authority for the bureau to be able to examine for these sorts of issues," he says.

 As for the changes requested by the auto dealers, allowing them to roll products such as extra insurance into car loans, the Defense Department says the issue is still in the proposal stage.

-In a statement, the department says any changes will, "be made only if necessary and in a way that does not reduce the MLA protections afforded Service members and their families."
+In a statement, the department says any changes will be made "only if necessary and in a way that does not reduce the MLA protections afforded Service members and their families."